amritpandey23/ask_your_data/README.md

 ## What?

-Insight generation tool helps you to generate insights/ draw graphs and charts on the CSV file provided by you.
+This tool simply helps you ask questions and generate surface-level insights or draw graphs and charts on the CSV data provided by you.

 ## Screenshots